 Frequently Asked Questions

-What Is Tear Trough Dermal Filler?
+What Is Tear Trough Dermal Filler and an under eye filler?

 Often tear trough dermal filler is combined with cheek dermal filler.
 We do this because of the anatomical changes that take place during the ageing process, which have a profound impact on the under-eye area.
 At your consultation your practitioner will discuss with you the most appropriate options for you.